IdeasClinicUWaterloo/S26-toyota-innovation-challenge/Presentation_and_Submission/README.md

 # Presentation Format
 You will have 7 minutes to present your solution to the judges followed by 3 minutes of Q&A.
 You may use [this presentation template](https://github.com/IdeasClinicUWaterloo/S26-Toyota-Innovation-Challenge/blob/9ac5706311191deff7e49dfb62e869a9e407216c/Presentation_and_Submission/Toyota%20Innovation%20ChallengeMechanical_StudentPresentationTemplate.pptx) as a guide.

+# Submission
+Please submit your presentation slides as a PDF file along with a 3 minute unlisted Youtube video link to [this form](https://forms.cloud.microsoft/r/Gn6XDvu6zx) by 2:30 PM Sunday.